After tax survey at BBC India offices, US says it supports freedom of press

 “Raiding the BBC’s India offices in the wake of a documentary criticizing Prime Minister Narendra Modi smacks of intimidation,” said Beh Lih Yi, the organisation’s Asia program coordinator.
 “Indian authorities have used tax investigations as a pretext to target critical news outlets before, and must cease harassing BBC employees immediately, in line with the values of freedom that should be espoused in the world’s largest democracy.”

-Human rights organisation Amnesty International said that the Indian authorities were trying to harass and intimidate the BBC over its critical coverage of the ruling Bharatiya Janata Party through the income tax survey.
+Human rights organisation Amnesty International said that the Indian authorities were trying to harass and intimidate the BBC for its critical coverage of the ruling Bharatiya Janata Party.

-“The overbroad powers of the Income Tax Department are repeatedly being weaponized to silence dissent,” said Aakar Patel, the chair of Amnesty International India’s board.
+“The overbroad powers of the Income Tax Department are repeatedly being weaponised to silence dissent,” said Aakar Patel, the chair of Amnesty International India’s board.
 “Last year, tax officials also raided the offices of a number of NGOs, including Oxfam India.
 These intimidatory acts, which undermine the right to freedom of expression in India, must end now.”

 In 2020, Amnesty International had to stop all its work in India after the government froze its bank accounts following raids on its offices.

-South Asia Solidarity Group, a UK-based human rights organisation, on Tuesday called the tax survey conducted at the BBC offices as a “blatantly vindictive move”.
+South Asia Solidarity Group, a UK-based human rights organisation, on Tuesday called the tax survey conducted at the BBC offices as a “blatantly vindictive move” in the wake of the documentary.

+The documentary, India: The Modi Question, alleges that a team sent by the British government had found that Modi, who was the chief minister of Gujarat when the 2002 riots took place, was “directly responsible for a climate of impunity” that led to the violence against Muslims.

+It also reveals for the first time that a report commissioned by the United Kingdom government had stated that the riots had “all the hallmarks of an ethnic cleansing”.